AMgrade/laravel-video-embed/README.md

 For configuring video iframe open `config/video-embed.php` and add or change height and width for video parser(s).

-You can add the keys of parsers that need to be used in video URL parsing in section `video-parsers`, `keys` in `config/video-embed.php`.
+You can add the keys of parsers that need to be used in video URL parsing in section `video-parsers` in `config/video-embed.php`.

-For getting parsed video information call `getVideoUrlAttributes` method from `VideoParserHelper` and pass video URL.
+For getting parsed video information call `getVideoUrlAttributes` method from `VideoEmbedHelper` and pass video URL.

 Example of received data from a parsed video URL: